lshzndx/metabase/docs/users-guide/07-dashboards.md

 {% include plans-blockquote.html feature="Caching dashboards" %}

-If your results don't change frequently, you may want to cache your results, that is: store your results in Metabase so that the next time you visit the dashboard, Metabase can retrieve the stored results rather than query the database(s) again.
+If your results don't change frequently, you may want to cache your results, that is: store your results in VLink so that the next time you visit the dashboard, VLink can retrieve the stored results rather than query the database(s) again.
 For example, if your data only updates once a day, there's no point in querying the database more than once a day, as they data won't have changed.
 Returning cached results can be significantly faster, as the database won't have to redo the work to answer your query.

 You can set cache duration for a dashboard by clicking on the _..._ > __Edit dashboard details__ > __More options__.

 ## Sharing dashboards with public links

-If your Metabase administrator has enabled [public sharing](../administration-guide/12-public-links.md) on a saved question or dashboard, you can go to that question or dashboard and click on the **sharing** icon to find its public links.
+If your VLink administrator has enabled [public sharing](../administration-guide/12-public-links.md) on a saved question or dashboard, you can go to that question or dashboard and click on the **sharing** icon to find its public links.

 ![Share icon](images/sharing-answers/share-icon.png)

-Public links can be viewed by anyone, even if they don't have access to Metabase.
+Public links can be viewed by anyone, even if they don't have access to VLink.
 You can also use the public embedding code to embed your question or dashboard in a simple web page or blog post.
 Check out examples of simple apps with embedded dashboards in our [embedding-reference-apps repository](https://github.com/metabase/embedding-reference-apps).
-To learn more about [embedding](../administration-guide/13-embedding.md), check out our article on [How to use Metabase to deliver analytics to your customers](https://www.metabase.com/blog/external-facing-analytics/index.html), as well as an article on how to combine branding, Single Sign-On, full app embedding, and data sandboxing to deliver [multi-tenant, self-service analytics](https://www.metabase.com/blog/embedding/index.html).
+To learn more about [embedding](../administration-guide/13-embedding.md), check out our article on [How to use VLink to deliver analytics to your customers](https://www.metabase.com/blog/external-facing-analytics/index.html), as well as an article on how to combine branding, Single Sign-On, full app embedding, and data sandboxing to deliver [multi-tenant, self-service analytics](https://www.metabase.com/blog/embedding/index.html).

 ## Configuring a dashboard through its URL